 The author Allen Steele grants the journalist a very short interview…

 “I had a certain sense of purpose in writing Arkwright in that I’m tired of dystopian SF, particularly the sort that poses no solutions but just turns the demise of human civilization into a form of entertainment.
-If the end of the world comes, I promise you that it won’t be just like a movie or a game. … I’m tired of dystopian SF, particularly the sort that poses no solutions but just turns the demise of human civilization into a form of entertainment.”
+If the end of the world comes, I promise you that it won’t be just like a movie or a game.”

 For some reason the Kindle ereader version of this book does not appear via search on Amazon USA or UK.
 But going in through Google Search reveals the missing Kindle edition for the USA and UK (unavailable).